Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 Even if we are not great friends of synthetic plastics, they help immensely in this case.
 Large garbage bags or small zipper all-purpose bags protect against moisture in several ways: On the one hand, practical plastic bags protect valuable contents from external moisture.

 Rain ponchos are also ideal for keeping your backpack and luggage dry.
-Electronic devices like mobile phone, camera, smartwatches, batteries, etc. can be stowed away waterproof in zipper bags in the backpack.
+Electronic devices like mobile phones, cameras, smartwatches, batteries, etc. can be stowed away waterproof in zipper bags in the backpack.
 Food and medication are also better off in small plastic bags.
-Simply wrap a garbage bag around the firewood, so it will stay dry for later.
+Simply wrap a garbage bag around the firewood so it will stay dry for later.

 10. Wet objects belong in the awning